devries/advent_of_code_2023/README.md

   through the names and finding the indecies of each word or digit (if any) using `strings.Index`.
 Once you find a match you have to look for more matches starting at the next character after your previous search and I did have some indexing issues which I had to debug.
+I later realized I could use `strings.LastIndex` to make this much easier.